Murattut/RustGpt/README.md

 ## Contact

-For questions, suggestions, or other inquiries, feel free to reach out to [Your Name](mailto:your_email@example.com).
+For questions, suggestions, or other inquiries, feel free to reach out to [Murat Tut](mailto:Tutmurattut@gmail.com).

 ---